Proven-Paradox/shaper-system/Handbook.md

 ------------
 # Chapter 0: Introduction
 Assembled friends and enemies, welcome to the Story Shaper System (S3).

+## Who am I?
+Online I go by Proven Paradox; Dox for short, Josh if you prefer a normal name; he/him.
+I have been playing tabletop roleplaying games for over two decades.
+I've been a game designer just as long--writing homebrew content for my campaigns, programming small video games, and analyzing and mastering games created by others.

-## What are some things that set Story Shaper System apart?
+## What is Story Shaper System?
+S3 is a setting-agnostic RPG system that is focused on being smooth and entertaining as a game, and flexible enough to run any genre.
 These ideas are central to the design of Story Shaper.

-* **Speed.**  If a given task is not going to be fun for most players at the table, Story Shaper will try to make that task quick, easy, and painless.
-If this has gone well, an experienced player who knows their character should never take more than two minutes to figure out the rules for his or her Turn.
-(Of course, one may take considerably longer describing these actions.)
+* **Speed.**  If a given task is not going to be fun for most players at the table, S3 makes that task quick, easy, and painless.
+Combat is simplified in a way that reduces analysis paralysis.
+Ideally, an experienced player who knows their character should never take more than two minutes to figure out the rules for their actions.
+(Of course, one may take considerably deliberating on tactical options or describing their actions.)
-* **Versatility.** The rules have been written to allow players to describe their actions however they want.
-This system is intended to be usable in any fantastic setting.
-(With some restrictions on which Abilities are available, it could also be used for a mundane setting.)
-The question of what a character can do is answered in the rules, but how they do it is left to be filled in by players.
+* **Versatility.** This system is intended to be usable in any genre.
+Sci-fi, fantasy, superheroes, or whatever setting you can come up with.
+You could reframe combat as a battle of words between philosophers, giving fiery speeches against cold hearts.
+Spells could be re-imagined as gunslinger trick shots in an old-west flavored campaign.
+With some restrictions on which options are available, S3 could even be used for a story grounded in reality.
-* **Depth.** Choosing your character’s Attributes, Abilities, Lessons, and what they do in a given situation should present satisfying puzzles.
-One with many valid solutions that rewards smart play and mastery of the system, but NOT so many approaches to invite analysis paralysis or pitfalls that render characters impotent.
+* **Depth.** A lot of focus has gone into the *game* part of this roleplaying game.
+Building a character sheet presents players with strategic choices on how to spend resources.
+Combat rewards tactical thinking and teamwork.
+A character's non-combat options allow players to flesh out what kind of person their character is.
-* **Freedom.** There aren't (and never will be) any rules that restrain what your character looks like.
+* **Freedom.** The rules have been written to allow players to describe their actions however they want.
+There are not (and never will be) any rules that restrain what your character looks like in this book.
 While the abilities and skills on your character sheet and the details of your settings' game may make some implications, characters' appearances are ultimately decided by their players.
+The rules describe *what* a character can do, but that character's player describes *how* they do it.

 ## What you Need to Play
 ### Required: